7 Best P90 Guitars [2023] Awesome Guitars With P90s

 If you love classic aesthetics, but you want a more modern bite to your tone, this Tele delivers everythign and then some.
 With a Single bridge mounted P90, you're getting unadulterated simplicity and unmistakable tones.

-The Noventa Telecaster, our top choice, ranked ahead of the Noventa Strat and Jazzmaster because it’s an exceptional stripped-down rock machine.
-With two knobs, one pickup, and a half pickguard, the Noventa Tele looks minimal but sounds majestic.
+The Noventa Telecaster, our top pick, ranked ahead of the Noventa Strat and Jazzmaster because it’s an exceptional stripped-down rock machine.
+With two knobs, one pickup, and a half pickguard.
+The Noventa Tele looks minimal but sounds fantastic.

-It features an alder body with a bolt-on maple neck with a 9.5″ radius.
-The fingerboard is made from Pau Ferro and houses 21 medium jumbo frets with dot inlays.
-The C-profile 60s neck is slim and playable and the alder tonewood echoes in the bright and balanced tonality.
+It featured an alder body with a bolt-on maple neck with a 9.5″ radius.
+The fingerboard was made from Pau Ferro and housed 21 medium jumbo frets with dot inlays.
+The C-profile 60s neck was slim and playable, and the alder tonewood delivered bright and balanced tones.

-It’s adept at the quintessential mid-rich P-90 tones.
-From punchy overdrive to chiming clean tones, you can milk some stellar sounds from the responsive pickups and touch sensitivity.
-It sounds great for rock, blues, country, and punk thanks to the enhanced midrange.
-Even so, the guitar doesn’t stray too far from the ‘Fender sound’ thanks to its snappy and brighter-than-usual P90-meets-Tele tone.
+It served up all the quintessential mid-rich P-90 tones.
+From punchy overdrive to chiming clean tones, we got some some stellar sounds from the responsive pickups and found that they had excellent touch sensitivity.
+It sounded great for rock, blues, country, and punk thanks to the enhanced midrange.
+Even so, the guitar didn’t stray too far from the ‘Fender sound’ thanks to its snappy and brighter-than-usual P90-meets-Tele tone.

-The guitar also features a “cut” bridge with 3 brass barrels designed expressly for the Noventa edition.
+The guitar also featured a “cut” bridge with 3 brass barrels designed expressly for the Noventa edition.
 It’s available in three finish options: 2-color Sunburst, Vintage Blond, and Fiesta Red.
-The guitar is undoubtedly pricey, especially for a MiM Tele, but it delivers everything you’d expect from a soon-to-be cult classic.
-Plus, the deluxe gig bag provides some respite.
+Ultimately, it delivered everything we expected from a soon-to-be cult classic.
+It even came with a nice Fender gig bag.

 Verdict: Fender scores another big hit with the Noventa Series.
-The Telecaster with P90s is ideal for anyone who prefers punch n’ crunch from a plug n’ play guitar.
+The Telecaster with P90s is ideal for anyone who prefers punch ‘n’ crunch from a plug-and-play guitar.
 The price-tag is a little rich, but the Noventa Tele is a good reminder of why the world has a hard time getting past Fender Guitars.

 G&L Tribute Series ASAT Junior II – Best Budget Option